SirRicSteel/TheosResearch.org/README.md

 ![THEOS Logo](assets/THEOS_LOGO.jpeg)

-**THEOS** (The Humanitarian and Ethical Operating System) is a deterministic runtime governance layer for AI systems.
+**THEOS** is a deterministic runtime governance layer for AI systems.
 It governs *how* intelligence is applied — not *what* the intelligence is.

 *"Transparency is a governance choice.
 THEOS makes that choice mandatory."*